SecDSM/blog.secdsm.org/_posts/2021-09-18-corncon-ctf-writeup.md

 the shapes in position 1, 2 and 4 (from the left, going to the right) are repeated at the end of the image in positions 5, 6, and 7.

-Understanding the name of the conference as context, it can be observed that `CornCon` is also seven positions, with only for unique "shapes" (English letters in this case), where the letters in positions 1, 2, and 4 are repeated in positions 5, 6, and 7.
+Understanding the name of the conference as context, it can be observed that `Corncon` is also seven positions, with only for unique "shapes" (English letters in this case), where the letters in positions 2 and 4 are repeated in positions 6, and 7.

-Attempting `CornCon` as the flag, was accepted as the correct answer.
+Attempting `Corncon` as the flag, was accepted as the correct answer.

 ## 10th level Ranger